Staying ahead of viruses

 To rapidly detect emerging viruses, Van der Poel and his colleagues collaborate with veterinarians of the Animal Health Services (GD) and the Dutch Wildlife Health Center which is affiliated to Utrecht University.
 ‘When veterinarians identify unusual symptoms of a disease, or unexpected mortality in a certain species, they take blood and tissue samples and send them to us.
 We use special screening techniques to establish whether it is a new virus,’ Van der Poel explains.

 First, a microarray test is carried out.
 This test can identify the genetic material of approximately 300 virus families.
 If this test shows that a specific virus family is present, more precise analysis is carried out: the Polymerase Chain Reaction test.
 Ready-made tests are available for known viruses.
-Should the tests indicate that an unknown virus is present, the researchers use deep sequencing to decipher the genetic code of the virus.
+Should the tests indicate that an unknown virus is present, the researchers use cahsee essay prompts to decipher the genetic code of the virus.
 This information then allows virologists to study the virus’ characteristics.

 ‘By analysing the genetic sequences of the virus, we are sometimes able to determine how pathogenic it is fairly quickly.
 Not all viruses cause diseases.
 Next, we study how easily the virus transfers to other animals and humans, and how easily it spreads,’ Van der Poel states.
-He emphasises that characterising the virus is essential to the development of a vaccine.
+He emphasises that characterising the virus is essential to the https://weblog.wur.eu/what-is-a-critical-essay-in-literature/.

 There is still room for improvement in the speed with which testing is possible.
 Although the methods and tests are much faster than two decades ago, it can still take up to a week to identify a new virus.
 ‘We want to be able to detect viruses even faster, to prevent them from spreading among the population,’ says Van der Poel.
 The virologist also aims to study the interaction between viruses and cells, to better determine how, and under what circumstances, a virus infects cells.
 ‘This will lead to a more accurate risk assessment.’